The short version for THOSE lazy to read long articles

-Narrow stance necessitates the solid use of your quadriceps while a stance that is wider will work on your thigh muscles.
+A narrow stance necessitates the solid use of your quadriceps, while a stance that is wider will work on your thigh muscles.

-The vertical press has the potential in working mainly on your gluteal muscle.
+The vertical press has the potential to work mainly on your gluteal muscles.

-There is a significant use of your hip and leg on the machine than any standard squat.
+There is significantly greater use of your hip and leg on the machine than any standard squat.